 - Click on OK

-How to Perform a manual backup with Sage 50
+How to Perform a Manual Backup with Sage 50

 Manual backups should only be performed if Sage 50 HR does not offer the Backup option.

-Here are the steps you need to take to back up or restore your Sage 50 HR data manually.
+Here are the steps you need to take to backup or restore your Sage 50 HR data manually.

 Step 1: Stop the services